cardano-foundation/CIPs/CIP-onchain-cert-metadata/README.md

   "type": "object",
   "properties": {
     "subject": {
-      "type": "string"
+      "type": "string",
       "description": "Can be anything.
 Subject of the certification.
-It should match the registration metadata subject and the on-chain metadata.", },
+It should match the registration metadata subject and the on-chain metadata."
+    },
     "schemaVersion": {
-      "type": "string",
+      "type": "integer",
       "description": "Used to describe the json schema version of the off-chain metadata."

     },